 |

-which creates a new directory sounds in the directory of the script.
-Some other system commands are different on different platforms.
-For instance, to throw away all WAV files in the script's directory, you would write
+Most system commands are different on different platforms.
+For instance, to throw away all WAV files in the folder whose path (relative to the script’s folder) is in the variable folder$, you would write

 on Windows, but